Rocket to Russia: Recording and production

 Sire Records allowed the band between $25,000 and $30,000 to fully record and produce the album, which is a considerably larger budget compared to the band's previous albums.
 The band spent most of the money Sire had given them on the album's production value.
 The studio rent was $150 per hour, usually using the first take of a song as its final recording.
 Johnny explained that "it's best to do it quickly ...
 You do not wanna sit there and bullshit.
 It's your money they're spending."

-The recording began on August 21, 1977 and took place in Midtown Manhattan at Mediasound Studios, a premises of a former Episcopalian Church.
+The recording began on August 21, 1977, and took place in Midtown Manhattan at Mediasound Studios, a premises of a former Episcopalian Church.
 On the first day of sessions, guitarist Johnny Ramone brought a copy of the Sex Pistols' single "God Save the Queen" with him, remarking that their type of music "robbed" the band.
-He emphasized that the album's sound engineer Ed Stasium needed to incorporate better production than that of the Sex Pistols, to which Stasium replied "no problem".
+He emphasized that the album's sound engineer Ed Stasium needed to incorporate better production than that of the Sex Pistols, to which Stasium replied "no problem."
 Johnny relates: "These guys ripped us off and I want to sound better than this."

-Though the album cites Tony Bongiovi and Tommy Ramone (credited as T. Erdelyi) as the head producers, much of the album's production was done by Stasium; Johnny went so far as to insist that Bongiovi was "not even there" during the band's recording sessions.
+Although the album cites Tony Bongiovi and Tommy Ramone (credited as T. Erdelyi) as the head producers, much of the album's production was done by Stasium; Johnny went so far as to insist that Bongiovi was "not even there" during the band's recording sessions.
 Rocket to Russia's final mastering was mainly done in Bongiovi's Power Station studio.
 Infamous record producer Phil Spector offered to fabricate Rocket to Russia, but the band declined, feeling as though the album would not be the same without Tommy and Bongiovi.